 Annually, the school conducts an open afternoon for parents to meet new teachers and familiarise themselves with teacher expectations and class routines.
-Newsletters are sent home every second Wednesday using electronic media.
-Hard copies are provided to families on request.
+Newsletters are sent home every second Wednesday with the youngest child in each family.
+Our newsletters are digital but hard copies are provided for those families without access to digital technology.
+The newsletter is also available by accessing the school website and through subscription to our email list.
 Classes also send out their own letters for a variety of purposes during the year.
 Parents and community members are welcome to attend our weekly assemblies every Monday afternoon.
 News, award presentations and entertainment items are regular features.